Customer leaves $2,500 tip at Ohio bar as coronavirus forces statewide closures

 The Centers for Disease Control and Prevention recommended Sunday that no gatherings with 50 people or more be held in the United States for the next eight weeks.

-Leonard told NBC News the patron's kindness moved many on his staff to tears and put a smile on all of their faces.
+Leonard said the patron's kindness moved many on his staff to tears and put a smile on all of their faces.

 Leonard said he opened the business more than 25 years ago and Sunday was easily the most memorable day in his career.